ISISComputingGroup/ibex_user_manual/Lakeshore-340.md

 Guide on Lakeshore 340 excitation thresholds.

-They are loaded from the instrument config area for example on LET `NDXLET\configurations\excitation_thresholds`.
+They are loaded from the instrument config area for example on MUSR `Instrument\Settings\config\NDXMUSR\configurations\excitation_thresholds`.
 They are `.txt` files where each line is a pair of temperature threshold and excitation value in that order separated by a comma, for example:

 ```
 20,30 nA